Banner

 Peer review plays a critical role in ensuring research meets scholarly standards across different formats.

-Tip: When submitting work outside traditional journals, look for platforms or processes that offer peer review—these can carry weight in funding and promotion.
+Tip: When submitting work outside traditional journals, look for platforms or processes that offer peer review as these can carry weight in funding and promotion.

-- Aligns with evolving standards – Recognized in DORA-aligned and Tri-Agency practices.
+- Aligns with evolving standards: Recognized in DORA-aligned and Tri-Council practices

 - Opportunity: Continued engagement and advocacy will shape future models.